W. E. W. Petter: Folland Aircraft

 Colonel Johnnie Driscoll, head of the NATO Mutual Weapons Development Program noted Petter's light fighter concept.
 NATO was interested in ground-attack aircraft that could be operated from improvised airfields and could be manufactured by postwar European industry.
 Driscoll formalised a NATO requirement in August 1954 that would become the NATO light fighter competition.
 It was based on Petter's concept but included the requirement to use low-pressure tyres.
 However, the Gnat was designed to operate from concrete runways and used high-pressure tyres.
 Petter refused to modify the undercarriage because this would mean bulging the undercarriage doors and spoiling the Gnat's clean aerodynamic lines.
 Stanley Hooker urged him to 'Just say that you will try to do it', but Petter's moral code would not let him make false claims.
 As a result, the Gnat was eliminated from the competition in June 1955.
 Ironically, the Gnat trainer design would show that the wider tyres could be used without increasing drag.

 Production of the Midge progressed to schedule and it was rolled out of the workshop on 31 July 1954, making its maiden flight on 11 August 1954.
 The Gnat first flew on 18 July 1955 and while it was demonstrated to be a capable aircraft, there was little interest in it in Europe.
 In November 1955 the Indian government showed an interest in both purchasing and in licensed manufacture.
 Petter made several visits to India and he and his design team were highly regarded by HAL.
 An approach was made to him to set up a design team in India.However, his relationship with Indian government officials was antagonistic due to arguments over variations in contract costs.

 In the late 1950s Petter rationalised his senior staff, dismissing those he thought had failed to meet his standards.
 However at the same time the Macmillan government was rationalising the aircraft industry and made the order for Gnat Trainers conditional on Folland merging with the Hawker Siddeley group.
-Such a merger would effectively make Petter subordinate to Sir Sidney Camm, with whom Petter had a good relationship (Camm had provided Petter with the Hunter wind tunnel data during the development of the Gnat) but the working relationship would be intolerable.
+Such a merger would effectively make Petter subordinate to Sir Sidney Camm, with whom Petter had a good relationship (Camm had provided Petter with the Hawker Hunter wind tunnel data during the development of the Gnat) but the working relationship would be intolerable.
 At the same period his wife Claude was showing the early signs of Parkinson's disease.
 These two factors prompted Petter to announce his resignation to the Hawker Siddeley board on 11 November 1959, leaving Folland in the December.